manferlo81/gen-unit/README.md

 ### format

 A convenient function to format a `number` in one step.
+It wil internally call `createFormatter` then will call the newly created formatter.

 ```typescript
 function format(input, options): string;
 ```

+### MICRO

+A constant containing the micro symbol ("µ")

 ## License